ArtiomSu/Asus-ROG-Phone-2-RGB/README.md

 To use the notifications

-1. Press on the notification settings to see the options.
+1. You will find notification settings in the animations tab.
 2. Press on React to Notifications to start the service.
 3. Press on the "Click to enable app to read notifications in settings" button and allow Asus Rog Phone 2 RGB to read notifications
 4. Select which animation you want to run when there is a notification
 5. Press on "Select which apps trigger notifications" and tick on all the apps you want the app to use leds when a notification come in.
+6. Optionaly you can select notification timeout see [Notification Timeout](#notification-timeout)

 ### Second led
 With the release of version 5 you can also enable the use of the second led that's normally ment to be used with a custom case.